 A powerflush is a means of removing sludge and other harmful products from central heating systems wiith the aid of chemicals and mechanical means with a powerflushing machine.
 We only use a Kamco CF90 Power Flushing machines,in conjunction with our Kamco Combi Mag filter.
 In our opinion Kamco machines are the best units in the industry.
 The end product being a clean system and boiler water wise.
 At the end of the job, the system must be treated with inhibitor, so as to avoid the system returning to its original condition.

 Why do some central heating systems require a powerflush?

 Boilers and central heating systems can suffer from sludge and contaminants restricting flow and efficiency.
 Common symptoms are cold spots in radiators, excessive requirements to bleed radiators, boiler kettling, and pump failure.
 Fluxes and jointing compounds used in installing central heating and pipework are highly corrosive.
-Boiler manufacturers will not repair problems or damage caused by sludge.
+Boiler manufacturers will not repair problems or damage caused by sludge under their warranty.

 What can a powerflush achieve?